DevFrogora/DevFrogora/README.md

-This Time will also pass.
+This Time will also pass. <br>
-use "Manuskript" as a writing tool
+use "Manuskript" as a writing tool <br>
+@ScoutCrafter &  @KjZiturKensCustomIron - for metal molding <br>